← Back to Home

 A/B test always shows the same variant

 This is correct!
 Each visitor always gets the same variant for consistency.
 Open an incognito window to see the other variant.
+The SDK uses stable hashing based on visitor ID.

 Questions?
 Email [email protected]